Turt3l/AutoWriter/README.md

-This is my autoclicker made with python!
+This is my autowriter made with python!